 36. Conservation of energy technology absorption foreign exchange earnings and outgoConservation of energy:

 The particulars as prescribed under Section 134 of the Companies Act 2013 read withRule 8 (3) of the Companies (Accounts) Rules 2014 in respect of Conservation of EnergyTechnology Absorption and Foreign Exchange Earnings and Outgo are enclosed in the Annexure-IX to the Directors' report.

 The Company continues to use the latest technologies for improving the productivity andquality of its services and products.
 The Company's operations do not require significantimport of technology.

 Foreign Exchange earnings and outgo

-No significant or material orders have been passed by the regulators or courts ortribunals impacting the going concern status and company's operations in future.
+During the year no significant and material orders were passed by the regulators orcourts or tribunals on the Company impacting the going concern status of the Company andCompany's operations in future.

 39. Other disclosures